Strykers, Bradleys likely in huge US aid package for Ukraine

 The U.S. Army has a large number of Strykers available to send.
 Just last year, the Army announced plans to convert its Stryker brigade combat team in Alaska to a more mobile, infantry unit better suited for frigid arctic regions.

-Associated Press writer Tara Copp contributed to this report.
+Associated Press writers Tara Copp and Aamer Madhani contributed to this report.
 Baldor reported from Brussels.